MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-advanced-diagnostics-health-check.md

 You can verify that this service is running by the following command: sc query GlobalSecureAccessTunnelingService
 If the Global Secure Access Tunneling Service isn't running, start it from the services.msc.
-If the service fails to start, look for errors in the event viewer.
+If the service fails to start, look for errors in the Event Viewer.

 ### Management service running
 Global Secure Access Management service must be running.